Table of Contents

 Be on the right side of the bet

-The recommended daily amount of minerals and vitamins RDA is completely wrong, because it is based on people eating plants that have toxins that inhibit absorption of iron and many other important minerals.
+The recommended daily amount of minerals and vitamins RDA is completely wrong because it is based on people eating plants that have toxins that inhibit absorption of iron and many other important minerals.

-The big “secret” in nutrition is: that in the end we enjoy most types of food equally, it only takes a few days to get used to the new diet.There isn’t a person who hasn’t changed his mind at least once in his life about a certain food, so you can probably understand what I mean.
-Humans are adaptive, which means that what we do on a daily basis we usually get used to and like it, so the thought of “I can’t change what I eat now” is incorrect.
+The big “secret” in nutrition is that in the end we enjoy most types of food equally, it only takes a few days to get used to the new diet.
+There isn’t a person who hasn’t changed their mind at least once in their life about a certain food, so you can probably understand what I mean.
+Humans are adaptive, that is, we get used to what we do on a daily basis and usually end up liking it.
+That’s why the thought of “I can’t change what I eat now” is incorrect.
 Humans are not adapted to eat most types of food, even if the food is natural and tasty.
 A diet that is good for some people affects everyone differently because of a person’s genes and environment, just like character traits are affected by the environment and genes.

 Ignore the numbers – 24 grams of protein

 In the millions of years of evolution man survived without counting how much meat, fruit or bread he ate.
 Usually the advice of these people is the opposite of what you should really eat.
 They will often say “need a carb” at every meal!
 Of course the opposite is true because the body will break down fat and protein much better when there is no carbohydrate in the area.
-This is due to the acidity needed for the enzymes to work optimally in the stomach, for carbohydrates a relatively low acidity is required, and for breaking down fats and proteins relatively high.
+This is due to the acidity needed for the enzymes to work optimally in the stomach, for carbohydrates a relatively low acidity is required, and for the breakdown of fats and proteins relatively high.

 The financial price of eating freely

-A free diet is not more expensive than a normal diet, on the contrary it can be cheaper.
+A free diet is not more expensive than a normal diet, on the contrary, it can be cheaper.

 There are savings on all sugary drinks of all kinds because you only drink water.